Would you like Allergy Relief,

 Allergic reactions range from mild to

-some sneezing.
+under eyes.
 At the other extreme, allergic reactions can be life threatening

 if they involve sudden difficulty in breathing, heart malfunction, and very low